johnranyer13/LandingPage/README.md

 SofDes Activity

-THis is for my laboratory activity for my class
+This is for my laboratory activity for my course